 An important aim of the ZW Foundation is to care for and promote the artistic legacy of Natalia LL - a conceptual artist, one of the most important Polish artists of the 20th and 21st centuries.
 We partner in exhibitions, support researchers, and constantly develop archival materials donated by the artist, which are of great importance for research on conceptual art in Europe.

 Mateusz created the institution with the aim of art collection and establishing a library.
 He graduated from the History of Art at the Nicolaus Copernicus University in Toruń and is the author of critical and scientific texts.
-Mateusz is the curator at the Centre of Contemporary Art in Toruń and has produced many exhibitions in Poland and abroad including: retrospective exhibitions of Natalia LL 'Sum ergo sum' (Toruń and Kaunas) as well as other interdisciplinary exhibitions about connections between art and fashion.
+Mateusz was the curator at the Centre of Contemporary Art in Toruń (2016–2021) and has produced many exhibitions in Poland and abroad including: retrospective exhibitions of Natalia LL 'Sum ergo sum' (Toruń and Kaunas) as well as other interdisciplinary exhibitions about connections between art and fashion.
 Kozieradzki is also the curator of performative and paratheatrical actions.
 His main research focuses on the mutual influence of nature and art (ecological art, shamanism) and postwar European art, especially neo-avantgarde.
 He lives and works in Toruń.

 He earned his Master of Arts degree in 2019 from the Faculty of Fine Arts at the Nicolaus Copernicus University in Toruń, and continued his education with a degree in Psychology of Advertising and Communication at the School of Banking.
 Professionally associated with cultural marketing and education in promotional activities for artists.
 Author of critical and popular texts on art and culture, curator of exhibitions.
 Particularly interested in the possibilities of using new technologies in art and education.
 He lives and works in Toruń.